d-e-s-o/test-log/README.md

-Depending on what backend the crate-under-test (and its dependencies) use, the respective feature should be enabled to make messages that are emitted by the test manifest on the console.
+Depending on what backend the crate-under-test (and its dependencies) use, the respective feature should be enabled to make messages that are emitted by the test manifest on the terminal.

+On top of that, the `color` feature (enabled by default) controls whether to color output by default.

 #### MSRV Policy
 This crate adheres to Cargo's [semantic versioning rules][cargo-semver].